miker704/Strife/patches2.md

     - Passed State callback to open create channel modal and state pass params to pass data to create channel modal into channel drop down modal.
     - Passed state params and state open call back for create channel modal to channel nav bar to open it for both voice and text channels.
     - Fixed a bug in componentdidUpdate where the chatinputref would crash when creating a voice channel as the ref does not point to anything as voice channels do not have chat input boxes at the moment.
-    - Attempted to convert the dm message area to a functional component however many problems with intial rendering where messages do not render on a page refresh. so all attempts are moved to deprecated.
+    - Attempted to convert the dm message area to a functional component however many problems with intial rendering where messages do not render on a page refresh. so all attempts are moved to deprecated.+
+    - Renamed DmMessages to DmChatRoom.
 ## Backend Changes

 - Discord does allow channels with name of more than 100 characters long but instead of erroring out it splices the name after the 100 character and creates it.
 So changes to the backend to prevent channel if the name fails to fall in a specified range between 1 and 100 characters.